relaxdiego/relaxdiego.github.com/_posts/2017-02-03-load-balancing-sockets.md

 ## So What's So Cool About This?

-With this knowledge in hand, you'll avoid re-inventing the wheel in case you want to create a pre-forking server because while this example is written in Ruby, it's really just making system calls to the underlying
-\*NIX kernel and that means you can get socket load balancing for free whichever programming language you choose!
+With this knowledge in hand, you'll avoid re-inventing the wheel in case you want to create a node agent or a service where horizontal scaling doesn't make sense because while this example is written in Ruby, it's really just making system calls to the underlying \*NIX kernel and that means you can get socket load balancing for free whichever programming language you choose!

 ## Acknowledgements